 In the early 90’s, she ventured from her small hometown with her guitar and a suitcase full of demos, to Nashville, TN, and followed it up with 10 more trips to the Music City, where she honed her craft, recorded, performed and co-wrote.

-To date Harris has four full-length albums to her credit - Angela Harris (2000), Roots (2006), Is Your Life as it Should Be (2009) and A Woman Like Me (2018) – and two singles - Family Matters (2011), Lets Go For A Ride (2012) - winning her a BCCMA Roots/Canadiana Award, as well as several award nominations and a nod from the WCMA’s for Outstanding Roots Album.
+To date, she has released four full-length albums - Angela Harris (2000), Roots (2006), Is Your Life as it Should Be (2009) and A Woman Like Me (2018) – and three singles - Family Matters (2011), Let’s Go for A Ride (2012), and You’re the King (2021) ft Jay Buettner.

-Aside from her 18-year solo career, Harris also enjoys collaborating in various musical projects.
-Her latest ones include performing as a vocalist in the Canadian Bluegrass band the High Bar Gang (HBG) from Sept 2010-Feb 2015 with Barney Bentall, Shari Ulrich Wendy Bird, Colin Nairne, Rob Becker and Eric Reed.
+In addition to her 22-year solo career, she also enjoys collaborating in various musical projects, such as peforming as a vocalist in the Canadian Bluegrass band the High Bar Gang (HBG) with Barney Bentall, Shari Ulrich Wendy Bird, Colin Nairne, Rob Becker and Eric Reed from Sept 2010 - Feb 2015.
 Together they recorded and released the JUNO nominated album LOST & UNDONE: A Gospel Bluegrass Companion in 2013 and went on to win a CFMA Vocal Group of the Year award.